Muktha (actress)

 Muktha George also known by Bhanu is an Indian actress who works in Malayalam and Tamil films.
 She is well known for her role as Bhanumathy in the Tamil film Thaamirabharani.

 Early life

-Originally from Angamaly, Muktha was born the youngest of two children to George and Saly at Kolenchery.
+Muktha was born at Kolenchery in the Ernakulam district of Kerala to George and Saly.
 She has an elder sister.
-She went to St. Augustine's Girls Higher Secondary School, Kothamangalam, Kerala.
+Her family is originally from Angamaly.
+She was educated at St. Augustine's Girls' School in Kothamangalam.

 Career

 Muktha started her career as a child artist when she was in class six.
 She acted in television serials such as Swaram (on Amrita TV) and then switched to the film industry.
 She started her career by playing supporting role in Otta Nanayam, released in 2005.But her first film in main role was Lal Jose's Achanurangatha Veedu, released in 2005, when Muktha was doing her 8th standard.
 She was seen as Lisamma in the film and The Hindu wrote "It's perhaps one of the most enduring female roles in modern Malayalam cinema".

 She later acted in a Telugu film titled Photo opposite Anand and Anjali.
 She made her successful entry into the Tamil film industry with the film Thaamirabharani opposite Vishal.
 She later starred in some Malayalam films like Nasrani and Goal.

 She played an established actress in the Tamil film Pudhumugangal Thevai.
 In Moondru Per Moondru Kadhal she played the role of a "feisty young woman" called Mallika who belongs to a fishing community.
 For her role, she spent one month on the beach under the sun, getting herself a tan and also learnt to speak Tamil in the Nagercoil slang.
 In 2013, she signed her first Kannada film, Darling, directed by Santhu where she starred opposite Yogi.